The wheels have been quietly turning for years.

 Interstate 80 is the second-longest interstate highway system in the country, stretching nearly 3,000 miles between San Francisco and (just outside) New York City.

-“The bridge carries 42,000 vehicles a day, and families remember going over the Mississippi River here, but that’s about it,” Pregracke said during a pre-reveal of his plans in February at the Quad-City Times and Moline Dispatch-Argus.
+“The bridge carries 42,000 vehicles a day, and families remember going over the Mississippi River here, but that’s about it,” Pregracke said during a pre-reveal of his plans last month at the Quad-City Times and Moline Dispatch-Argus.
 “They’re not stopping, not even for gas.”

 Bison Bridge would turn travelers into tourists.